arcuru/pokem/README.md

   fullteam: "!RoomWithFullTeam:jackson.dev"
   discord: "!RoomBridgedToDiscord:jackson.dev"

+# Optional, define the server to send messages to
+# If configured, `pokem` will first try to query this server to send the message
-# Optional, will use pokem.jackson.dev by default
+# Will use pokem.jackson.dev by default
 server:
   url: https://pokem.jackson.dev
   # Optional, customize the port if necessary